15 Days Everest Gokyo Valley Trekking

 • Max.
 Altitude4700 m/15416 ft.

-Today the feeling of standing facing the alluring mountain views at beautiful Gokyo Valley and its simmering emerald coloured glacial lakes is spellbinding.
-We then retrace back to Dole staying on the same route which allows you more time to enjoy beautiful scenery with pleasant downhill walk to Dole.
+Today, the feeling of standing facing the alluring mountain views of the beautiful Gokyo Valley and its simmering emerald-colored glacial lakes is spellbinding.
+We then retrace our steps back to Dole, staying on the same route, which gives you more time to enjoy the beautiful scenery and a pleasant downhill walk to Dole.
 Overnight at a Lodge

 • AccommodationLodge accommodation with attach bathroom